discourse/discourse-adplugin/README.md

 * A live discourse forum
 * You have deployed that forum using Docker.
 Most people using Digital Ocean will have deployed Discourse using Docker.

-For installation for non-docker or local development (those with programming experience), see Other Installation.
+For non-docker or local development installation (those with programming experience), see **Other Installation**.

 ### Step 1 - Install the Official Discourse Advertising Plugin